 Pair off!

 Linq extension method which pairs off elements of an IEnumerable<T>.
 If there's an odd element left over, it's ignored.
+If you're using .NET 4.0, you can use the system-provided 'Zip' extension instead.

 public static IEnumerable<KeyValuePair<T, T>> PairOff<T>(this IEnumerable<T> ie)